pombredanne/7zip-and-p7zip/README.md

 7zip-and-p7zip
 ==============

-For reasons I cannot fathom, the developer of 7zip and the porters/developers of p7zip do not maintain a public version control system with their source code.
+For reasons I cannot fathom, the developer of 7zip and the porters/developers of p7zip do not maintain a public version control system for their source code history.
 (I sure hope for their sanity they use one privately)

 This repository contains a properly tagged and branched recent history of 7zip and p7zip source code to help with debugging and porting, starting with version 9.20 released in 2010.